Wykks/ngx-mapbox-gl/docs/API.md

 </mgl-map>
 ```

 Note: Only use this if you **really** need to use HTML/Angular component to render your symbols.
-This is **slower** than rendering symbols in WebGL.
+This is **slower** than the native cluster system that can be used using a clustered source and styling layers.

 ### Inputs